Hello, my beautiful Greek learner!

 2. Ω Θεέ μου, βοήθησέ με! – O Thee mou, voithise me – Oh my God, help me!

-3. E, άνθρωπε, που πας; – E, anthrope, pou pas; – Hey, man, where are you going?
+3. E, πού πας; – E, pou pas; – Hey, where are you going?

-word starts with a vowel or from κ, π, τ, ξ, ψ, γκ, μπ, ντ, τσ, τζ.
+The accusative case of the feminine article retains the final ν when the word starts with a vowel or from κ, π, τ, ξ, ψ, γκ, μπ, ντ, τσ, τζ.

 Let’s see some examples:

-2. η ώρα/ την ώρα – e ora/tin ora – hour
+2. η ώρα / την ώρα – e ora / tin ora – hour

-We use the Indefinite article when we refer to something indefinite and
+We use the Indefinite article when we refer to something indefinite and unknown or when we refer to something for the first time.

 For example: